-A. Effect of Drugs and Other Agents on Cyclosporine Pharmacokinetics and/or Safety
+A. Effect of Drugs and Other Agents on Cyclosporine Pharmacokinetics and/or Safety renal dysfunction.
+Caution should be exercised when using other drugs which are known to impair renal function.
+(See WARNINGS, Nephrotoxicity)

 All of the individual drugs cited below are well substantiated to interact with cyclosporine.
-In addition, concomitant use of non-steroidal anti-inflammatory drugs with cyclosporine, particularly in the setting of dehydration, may potentiate renal dysfunction.
-Caution should be exercised when using other drugs which are known to impair renal function (see WARNINGS, Nephrotoxicity).
+In addition, concomitant use of NSAIDs with cyclosporine, particularly in the setting of dehydration, may potentiate